 Memphis PGY1 Pharmacy Residency

-Accredited by ASHP since 1992, the PGY1 pharmacy residency program at Baptist Memorial Hospital-Memphis is comprised of the following major elements: direct patient care, teaching/precepting, staffing, medication safety and optimization, and pharmacy practice based research.
+Accredited by ASHP since 1992, the PGY1 pharmacy residency program at Baptist Memorial Hospital-Memphis is comprised of the following major elements: direct patient care, teaching/precepting, staffing, medication safety/optimization, and pharmacy practice based research.
 The goal of this program is to provide the resident with a variety of high-quality learning experiences and opportunities to enhance clinical and leadership skills of a pharmacist in a large community based hospital.
+Pharmacists serve as information resources through consult coverage, multidisciplinary rounding with teams and pharmacy drive patient care protocols.

 Click here for more information about the PGY1 program from current and former residents and some of the preceptors.